akshay107/CNN-QA/word2vec/README.md

-Extract GoogleNews-vectors-negative300.bin.gz in this folder
+Place GoogleNews-vectors-negative300.bin.gz in this folder